trydydd/slimemoldgrappling/content/blog/pinned_on_purpose_side_control.md

 **Top Player**:
 - **Position**: Chest-to-chest side control, one arm under the head, one under the far-side armpit, hands connected.
-- **Objective**: Pin and isolate both arms.
+- **Objective**: Maintain pressure through your transition and isolate an arm.
 - **Constraints**: No submissions allowed; must maintain pin.
-- **Win Condition**: Keep your partner flattened to the mat, transition so to side control on the oppsite side of your partner's torso, and achieve a figure 4 grip on the far side arm.
+- **Win Condition**: Keep your partner flattened to the mat, transition to side control on the oppsite side of your partner's torso, and achieve a figure 4 grip on the far side arm.

 **Bottom Player**:
 - **Position**: Flat on back, fully pinned.
 - **Objective**: Defend isolation and escape.
 - **Constraints**: None.
-- **Win Condition**: Escape to turtle or bring your legs between yourself and your partner.
+- **Win Condition**: Escape to turtle, bring your legs between yourself and your partner, or reverse the position to become top player.

 ---